hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = How to block hCaptcha on a specific form? =

 The plugin has a filter to block adding and verifying hCaptcha on a specific form.
+The filter receives three parameters: current protection status ('true' by default), source and form_id.

+The source is the plugin's slug (like 'directory/main-plugin-file.php'), the theme name (like 'Avada') or the WordPress core (like 'WordPress').

+The form_id is the form_id for plugins like Gravity Forms or WPForms, the post id for comments or a general name of the form when the form does not have an id (like WordPress core login form).

+For forms provided by WordPress Core, the filter receives the source as 'WordPress' and form_id as post_id for comment form, 'login', 'lost_password', 'password_protected', and 'register'.

 Below is an example of how to block the hCaptcha widget on the Gravity Form with id = 1.
-The source, like the plugin/theme name, should be checked against the plugin's slug (like 'directory/main-plugin-file.php') or the theme name (like 'Avada').

-For forms provided by WordPress Core, the filter receives form names (like ['comment'], ['login'], ['lost_pass'], ['password_protected'], ['register']).
-We cannot distinguish most of WordPress Core's forms, so the filter receives $form_id = 0 for them.

-The only exclusion is the comment form provided by WordPress Core.
-The filter receives the post id as $form_id.

 `
 /**